openresearchlabs/openresearchlabs.github.io/content/research.md

-learning/AI, probabilistic programming, statistical ecology, and data science, and drive open developer communities that help to translate latest theoretical advances into accessible methods to inform modeling, experimentation, and decision-making. **Key applications** include microbiome research, population cohort studies, and computational social sciences and humanities (SSH) research.
+learning/AI, probabilistic programming, statistical ecology, and data science, and drive open developer communities that help to translate latest theoretical advances into accessible methods to inform modeling, experimentation, and decision-making.

+**Key applications** include microbiome research, population cohort studies, and computational social sciences and humanities (SSH).
 We also coordinate the [Open Knowledge Finland Open Science work group](https://fi.okfn.org/wg/openscience/), which received **Open Science and Research award of the Ministry of Education and Culture in 2017**.